-Comfort and culture - Most of the officers and their wives came from wealthy families in the East.
+Comfort and culture - Most of the officers and their wives came from wealthy families in the East and South.
 Life at a frontier fort was a culture shock.
 Therefore they brought as many trappings of Eastern culture as they could and continued to live the lifestyle to which they were accustomed to the fullest extent possible.

-- Social Status - The officers and their wives lived atop the social scale at Fort Scott.
+Social Status - The officers and their wives lived atop the social ladder at Fort Scott.
 It was considered beneath them to socialize with the laundresses and enlisted men.

 Objectives: After participating in this program, the students will be able to:

 List at least 2 hardships that an officer's family faced on the frontier.

 Name 2 things that represent comfort and culture of the upper class.

 List a few activities that made up their daily life.

 Take the students on a tour of the officer's quarters.

 Let some of the students press flowers in a book.

 Show the students the tools they used for letter writing.